GavinScoville/GavinScoville/README.md

 ## Hi, I'm Gavin Scoville
-I have a passion to develop sustainable and prosperous solutions to water resources management.
-My background in economics, environmental science, and quantitative methods equips me to approach water cycle challenges from both physical and socio-economic perspectives.
+I have a passion to develop sustainable and prosperous solutions to water resource management.
+My background in economics, environmental science, and quantitative methods equips me to approach water cycle challenges from both a physical and socio-economic perspective.

 ## Education:
 B.A Economics with Math and Environmental Science Minors